How to Clone Bootable SD Card in Windows 10 or 11 (5 Steps)

 You may have other reasons for copying a bootable SD card, but more important thing is to figure out how to clone the device.
 After all, Windows misses the cloning feature.

+Free download this software (safe and clean) and have a try.
 The cloning software is user-friendly and easy-to-use, so it is suitable for all groups of users.
-Free download (safe and clean) and have a try.

-1. Connect the bootable to a running Windows OS based computer and make sure it can be detected.
-You may need a SD card reader if there is no card slot.
-Connect the destination device as well if you want to clone bootable SD card to another.
+1. Connect the bootable SD card to a Windows 10 or 11 PC and make sure it can be detected.
+You may need an SD card reader if there is no card slot.
+Connect the destination device as well if you want to clone a bootable SD card to another.

-2. Install and run AOMEI Backupper Standard.
+2. Install and run AOMEI Backupper Professional.
 Click "Clone" and then "Disk Clone".